-

 Close Relationships & Health

-Close relationships and health; the self and perceptions of close relationship events; experimental studies conducted in the lab involving collection of questionnaire data, video-recordings of behavioral responses, and measurement of various physiological responses (blood pressure and EKG); coding of data and data analysis; weekly training meetings with research assistants.
+Close relationships and health; the self and perceptions of close relationship events; interventions to buffer people from harm from negative relationship events; experimental studies conducted in the lab involving collection of questionnaire data, video-recordings of behavioral responses, and measurement of various physiological responses (blood pressure and EKG); coding of data and data analysis; weekly training meetings with research assistants.

 Location: University Hall 3401 & 3401a